 Since receiving his Ph.D. from Johns Hopkins University, Dr. Rennard has continued to work on issues in the philosophy of mind and language.
 In recent years, he has studied the ways we think and talk about the mental states of others when we predict and explain their behavior.
 This work often finds its way into his courses.
 For example, his Philosophy of Mind course focuses on our natural capacity to understand others, and his Theory of Knowledge and Metaphysics courses address the nature of the self and self-knowledge.
 He has presented his work at meetings of the American Philosophical Association and to special interdisciplinary conferences in the cognitive sciences.

 Courtney Lehmann, Ph.D.

 Director, Pacific Humanities Scholars Program (On leave for the Spring 2017 semester)

 Professor, English Department / Film Studies

-From her involvement as the director of the Humanities Center to her role as a faculty advisor for Calliope-the University's award-winning student literary magazine-Dr. Lehmann uses her spirit and passion to motivate students to new levels of thinking.
+From her involvement as the director of the Humanities Center to her role as a faculty advisor for Calliope-- the University's award-winning student literary magazine-- Dr. Lehmann uses her spirit and passion to motivate students to new levels of thinking.
 Having received her Ph.D. in English at Indiana University and taught at Pacific since 1998, she understands the importance of scholarship in the humanities and of stretching one's mind to new horizons.